VeeamHub/powershell/VSPC-HostedUsage/README.md

 Any job that cannot be assigned will be listed as `ERROR` and will include a message with more information.

+***Please note that a CSV mapping file is required.
+This file can be generated using the [Sync-VcdOrganizationMapping.ps1](#sync-vcdorganizationmappingps1) script located in this collection.***

 #### Known Issues

 * *None*